 If you have read my earlier experience of moving to WpEngine, I mentioned why I decided to pay $450/month for hosting.
 One of the best features of WPEngine is, it takes a daily backup of users WordPress blog, and if anything goes wrong, you can restore it.
 Today, I was working on a normal optimization of the blog, and I used WP-optimize plugin to optimize my database.

 As soon as I finished optimizing my database tables, and I opened my blog homepage: It was all blank.
-All posts where gone, but I knew this is one common error in database, and it could easily be fixed by repairing the database.
-I installed WP Db-manager plugin, and repaired my blog database.
-I again checked database, and all the tables were there, but Wp_posts table was showing 0.
+All posts were gone, but I knew this is one common error in the database, and it could easily be fixed by repairing the database.
+I installed WP Db-manager plugin and repaired my blog database.
+I again checked the database, and all the tables were there, but Wp_posts table was showing 0.

 I checked the error log file from WPEngine dashboard, and it showed me this error: